Command Support Programs

 Fleet & Family Support SAPR staff coordinate and provide training for Command SAPR Teams.
 Each command will designate a SAPR Team comprised of a SAPR Point of Contact, Data Collection Coordinator, Command Liaison, and Victim Advocates.

 Fleet & Family Support consultants can assist service members in the preparation of individual family care plans.
 Commands will ensure that all members of their command who are required to complete a Family Care Plan (those members with primary or shared physical custody of a minor child or children; dual military couples; or service members who are legally responsible for an adult family member who is incapable of providing for themselves; and other identified members) do so per OPNAV 1740.4D.

-Fleet & Family Support staff facilitate the mandatory Transition-GPS five-day workshops for transitioning service members.
+Fleet & Family Support staff facilitate the mandatory Transition Assistance Program workshops for transitioning service members.
 Staff is also available for follow-on individual assistance.
-Each command will designate a Command Transition Officer who is responsible for ensuring that all separating/retiring personnel attend Transition-Goals, Plan, Succeed (T-GPS) and bring the appropriate paperwork with them.
+Each command will designate a Command Transition Officer who is responsible for ensuring that all separating/retiring personnel receive an initial assessment and attend Transition Assistance Program workshops and bring the appropriate paperwork with them.
 The Command Transition Officer will also ensure that separating/retiring personnel attend a Capstone Event.